 Pre: Required ECED core courses at the lower division.
-This course includes the study and discussion of topics related to contemporary issues and trends that influence early childhood programs and policies.
-Students will build leadership skills, explore professional and ethical standards, and become informed advocates for young children and their families.
+This course includes the study, discussion and critique of topics related to contemporary issues and trends that influence early childhood programs and policies.
+Students will demonstrate how child development knowledge, leadership skills, professional and ethical standards, and advocacy for young children and their families are fundamental to the changing field of ECE.
+Students will select a national or international ECE topic of interest to write an in-depth analysis.